 LINDA WERTHEIMER, HOST:

-As Hurricane Irma hits Florida, Texas is still recovering from Hurricane Harvey.
-And here in Washington last week, Congress moved quickly to approve more than $15 billion in spending for hurricane relief.
-Moved quickly, that is, after a sharp nudge from President Trump, who cut a deal with the Democratic leaders in Congress.
-NPR's national political correspondent, Mara Liasson, joins us to talk about the president's week, starting with his surprising and controversial decision to reach out to the other party.
+Florida Governor Rick Scott has requested a major disaster declaration from President Trump.
+The governor warned of the serious threat of damage from the storm surge flooding from Hurricane Irma.
+The President is receiving briefings on the storm at Camp David.
+Meanwhile, Texas is recovering from Hurricane Harvey.
+And here in Washington last week, Congress moved fairly quickly to approve more than $15 million for hurricane relief.
+Moved quikly, that is, after President Trump cut a deal with Democratic leaders in Congress.
+NPR's national political correspondent, Mara Liasson, joins us to talk about the president's week.
 Hi, Mara.

 MARA LIASSON, BYLINE: Hi, Linda.